-Working Groiup 12 will carry out a literature survey and consulatation first to establish of any of these are not required.
 A first draft work programme has been provided to the EC in August 2019.
-It is likely that Working Group 13 will need to be resumed in order to cover some parts of this, with Working Group 11 covering the diffusive methodologies.
+Working Group 13 has been resumed in order to cover most parts of this, with Working Group 11 covering the diffusive methodologies.
+Ricardo maintain one member within working group 13.

-5.3 Requirement for additional sites
+5.3 Requirement for network changes

-In 2014 and 2015, modelled benzene data (from Defra's Pollution Climate Mapping model) suggests the highest background concentrations of benzene are in the Swansea urban area.
-PCM estimates for this zone are below the annual limit value of 5 μg m-3 but in excess of the upper assessment threshold of 3.5 μg m-3.
+From 2014 and 2016, modelled benzene data (from Defra's Pollution Climate Mapping model) suggests the highest background concentrations of benzene are in the Swansea urban area.
+PCM estimates for this zone are below the annual limit value of 5 $\mu$ g m-3 but in excess of the upper assessment threshold of 3.5 $\mu$ g m-3.
 The is predominant source is local industry in Port Talbot.
-There are currently no benzene measurements made anywhere in the Swansea Urban area.
-Since the City of London has three samplers in operation at urban traffic stations, with Haringey Roadside and Camden Kerbside offering essentially the same dataset, the sampler at Camden Kerbside will be relocated to the Port Talbot Margam AURN monitoring station during 2019.
+There were no benzene measurements made anywhere in the Swansea Urban area during this period.
+Since the City of London had three samplers in operation at urban traffic stations, with Haringey Roadside and Camden Kerbside offering essentially the same dataset, the sampler at Camden Kerbside was relocated to the Port Talbot Margam AURN monitoring station in January 2020.
+From 2017, the model predicted that benzene in South Killingholme, North Lincolnshire, has the highest concentrations of benzene in the UK at 3.4 $\mu$ g m-3 in 2017 and 3.2 $\mu$ g m-3 in 2018.
+Concentrations in the Swansea urban area were modelled at 1.9 $\mu$ g m-3 and 2.7 $\mu$ g m-3 for 2017 and 2018 respectively.